Hi, I’m Tara

 Two children sitting on a train with headphones, one looking at a tablet and the other holding a stuffed animal, with a large window showing a blurred urban scene outside.

-Enjoy the wild ride of parenting
+Enjoy the wild ride of

-Our family story is full of pivots, meltdowns (theirs and mine), detours, and drama.
 Parent coaching helped me find the pause button.
-Slowly, I replaced reactivity with regulation, yelling with connecting, threats with play.
-My coach helped me turn parenting theories into practices, experience healing insights about how I was raised, and provided support along the way.
+Slowly, I replaced reactivity with regulation, yelling with connecting, and threats with play.

 Time is our only non-renewable resource.
 Become the parent you want to be today.